devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-1.md

 These functional programming concepts—**lambda**, **map**, **filter**, **reduce**, **zip/unzip**, and **enumerate**—enhance Python's capabilities for writing concise and expressive code.
 They allow for more functional programming styles and make it easier to work with collections of data efficiently.
 Understanding these concepts will help you write cleaner and more maintainable code in Python.

-## 24) Is lambda a higher order function?
-Explain how lambda function is useful in higher order functions?
+## <mark> 24) Is lambda a higher order function?
+Explain how lambda function is useful in higher order functions? </mark>

 Yes, lambda functions in Python are considered higher-order functions.
 A higher-order function is a function that takes another function as an argument, returns a function, or both.